KipCollo/ToolsCorn/DevOps/Readme.md

 3. Automate a CI/CD pipeline on AWS for code deployment,testing and cloud management.
 4. Implement a version control system to manage code changes and ensure collaborations
 5. Automate Java app build and deployment with Gradle to streamline development and boost productivity.

+## Linux Foundation

+`The Linux Foundation` is the world’s leading home for collaboration on open source software, hardware, standards, and data.
+Linux Foundation projects are critical to the world’s infrastructure, including Linux, Kubernetes, Node.js, ONAP, PyTorch, RISC-V, SPDX, OpenChain, and more.
+The Linux Foundation focuses on leveraging best practices and addressing the needs of contributors, users, and solution providers to create sustainable models for open collaboration.
+The Linux Foundation has registered trademarks and uses trademarks.Linux is a registered trademark of Linus Torvalds.